cyber1ntel/iotvas-nmap/README.md

 # Installation

-1. Copy the iotvas.nse file to the nmap scripts folder on your system:
+Copy the iotvas.nse file to the nmap scripts folder on your system:

-> cp iotvas.nse /usr/share/nmap/scripts
+    cp iotvas.nse /usr/share/nmap/scripts

-2. Test if script is recognized by nmap:
+Then, test if script is recognized by nmap:

-> nmap --script-help iotvas
+    nmap --script-help iotvas

 # API key